spook/ink2pdf/README.md

 I use it for architecture, drafting, plansets, landscape design, and so on.
 But it's always been missing one thing... multi-page support.

 What to do?
-The trick may Inkscape users have figured out is to use layers as pages.
-It's not the most elegant workaround but it's relatively easy to do.
-Except when it comes time to produce a PDF document form all those layers.
-Hence this tool: `ink2pdf`
+The trick many Inkscape users have figured out is to use layers as pages.
+It's not the most elegant workaround but it *is* easy to do.
+Except when it comes time to produce a PDF document from all those layers -- hence this tool: `ink2pdf`

 ## How's it work?

-The trick-within-a-trick is to put a page number in each of your layers.
+The trick-within-a-trick is to put a page number in each of your layer names.
 For example, consider these layer names:

     p1) Introduction
     p2) The Problem